niolabs/docs/getstarted.rst

     **Pro Tip**: *After modifying anything in the system (such as all the actions from the above section), you'll need to close and re-open your git bash window to see your changes reflected.
 Simply close the window, right click, and select "git bash here" once more.*

     Congratulations, Windows users!
-Now you can verify your requirements are met by running the  4 commands shown above this section.
+Now you can verify your requirements are met by running the  4 commands at the top of the page.

 System Setup
 ------------

 Each nio project will be in its own directory.
-We will start by creating some directories for these.
+We will start by creating some directories for these:

 .. code-block:: bash